murchie85/twitterCyberMonitor/README.md

 `User ScreenName:` tspbot

-`User chosen Name:` the stanley parable quote bot 🏳️‍⚧️🏳️‍🌈
+`User chosen Name:` the stanley parable bot 🏳️‍⚧️🏳️‍🌈

 `Is the User Verified?:` False